Upper mantle: 410 km discontinuity

 A single peak is seen in all seismological data at 410 km, which is predicted by the single transition from α- to β- Mg2SiO4 (olivine to wadsleyite).
 From the Clapeyron slope this discontinuity is expected to be shallower in cold regions, such as subducting slabs, and deeper in warmer regions, such as mantle plumes.

 670 km discontinuity

 This is the most complex discontinuity and marks the boundary between the upper and lower mantle.
 It appears in PP precursors (a wave that reflects off the discontinuity once) only in certain regions but is always apparent in SS precursors.
 It is seen as single and double reflections in receiver functions for P to S conversions over a broad range of depths (640–720 km, or 397–447 mi).
 The Clapeyron slope predicts a deeper discontinuity in colder regions and a shallower discontinuity in hotter regions.
 This discontinuity is generally linked to the transition from ringwoodite to bridgmanite and periclase.
 This is thermodynamically an endothermic reaction and creates a viscosity jump.
-Both characteristics cause this phase transition to playing an important role in geodynamical models.
+Both characteristics cause this phase transition to play an important role in geodynamical models.